Selling Life Insurance as an Agent

-It’s no surprise that selling life insurance is such a popular profession in 2018.
-With over 1 million insurance agents, brokers, and service employees in the united states in 2016, it remains one of the largest industries.
+It’s no surprise that selling life insurance is such a popular profession.
+With over 1 million insurance agents, brokers, and service employees in the united states in 2020, it remains one of the largest industries.
 One of the benefits of selling life insurance are the flexible hours.
 You can do it on the side at first and earn a great living if you are willing to put in the work.

 Who is it for?